The canonical ring of a stacky curve: Simplification

 \begin{lemma} Let $a_1(t),\dots,a_s(t) \in k[t]$ have $\gcd(a_1(t),\dots,a_s(t))=g(t) \neq 0$.
 Then for all

 we have

 \end{lemma}

 The ideal of $k[t]$ generated by $a_i(t)$ is principal, generated by $g(t)$; this lemma gives an effective statement.
-(For the generalization to several variables, the bounds on degrees go by the name \defiindex{effective Nullstellsatz}.)
+(For the generalization to several variables, the bounds on degrees go by the name \defiindex{effective Nullstellensatz}.)

 \begin{proof} This lemma follows from the construction of the Sylvester determinant, but we give a different (algorithmically more advantageous) proof.
 We may assume without loss of generality that $a_i$ are monic and nonzero and that $g(t)=1$.
 So let $b(t) \in k[t]_{\leq d}$.
 By the Euclidean algorithm, we can find polynomials $x_i(t) \in k[t]$ such that